BitPatty/gct-generator/Readme.md

 The codes are stored in the `Codes.xml` file.
 If you want to add or change codes edit the XML file.
 Note that GMSJ0A refers to the NTSC-J 1.1 release of Super Mario Sunshine.
 (It's not actually called version A but that's what we've been calling it for years due to a misconception on what the A on the back of the box means).

+When adding new codes keep in mind that the English title/description are mandatory.

 ### Updating Guides

 You can find the guides in the [site](https://github.com/BitPatty/gctGenerator/tree/master/site) folder.
 Simply edit the corresponding markdown file (.md).